Zaid-Ajaj/SAFE.Simplified/README.md

 You can easily run the build targets as follows:
  - `./build.sh {Target}` on Linux/Mac
  - `build {Target}` on Windows
- - Hitting F# where `Build.fsproj` is the startup project
+ - Hitting F5 where `Build.fsproj` is the startup project

 There are a bunch of built-in targets that you can run:
  - `Server` builds the server in Release mode